migsladisla/oldstlabs-exam-backend/README.md

-# Old St. Labs Technical Exam
+# Old St. Labs Technical Exam - Backend

 This is the API/backend of the booking system application.